 Ms. Cook is a media and travel event specialist and launched the African American Golfer’s Digest as a nationally distributed print publication in March 2003 focusing on news, information and activities in the ‘soulful’ world of golf.
-Headquartered in Manhattan in New York City’s Financial District, the magazine is has been PGA of America Diverse Supplier since January 2009.
+Headquartered in Manhattan in New York City’s Financial District, the magazine has been PGA of America Diverse Supplier since January 2009.

 Ms. Cook is the first black woman to wholly own a Black-focused golf magazine in the U.S.A. and, prides herself in providing balanced editorial that showcases in print and digital formats the individual and collective efforts of Black Americans playing and enjoying both leisure and competitive golf; the sport of a lifetime.

-The magazine is subscription-based and serves a controlled circulation of over 80,000 readers each quarter with added distribution to over 250 African American-focused golf events around the country.
-National Media Partnerships help gain golfing groups along with nonprofit and for profit organizations a variety of affordable advertising and marketing strategies to promote their tournaments and outings to a golf targeted marketplace.
+The magazine is subscription-based and serves a controlled circulation of over 80,000 readers each quarter, with added distribution to over 250 African American-focused golf events around the country.
+National Media Partnerships help golfing groups, along with nonprofit and for-profit organizations, with a variety of affordable advertising and marketing campaign strategies to promote their tournaments and outings to this niche golf targeted marketplace.